beeware/briefcase/docs/how-to/internal/x11passthrough.rst

 ``/tmp/.X11-unix/X0``, for instance, in to a Docker Desktop container will not allow processes inside the container to successfully communicate with the socket.
-(The Docker team has added support to pass specific sockets such as the socket Docker, itself, uses as well as the SSH agent socket; but exposing arbitrary sockets has been deemed out of scope for now.)
+(The Docker team has added support to pass specific sockets such as the socket Docker itself uses, as well as the SSH agent socket; but exposing arbitrary sockets has been deemed out of scope for now.)

 Therefore, since it is not possible to expose a socket for an X display to a